Year 1 Number Screening Check

 About the Year 1 Number Screening Check

-The Year 1 Number Screening Check will complement existing strategies to identify students' progress in developing foundational numeracy skills.
+The Year 1 Number Screening Check complements existing assessment practices to identify students' progress in developing foundational numeracy skills.

 Participation